hyperjeff/Physical/README.md

 distance2 / speed → .milliseconds
 ```

 _Note:_ That's a real unicode arrow character → (U+2192), not ->.
-It's utterly unnecessary if you don't want to use it or use a keyboard layout that doesn't include it.
-Use the `.to()` function instead.
+It's utterly unnecessary.
+If you don't want to use it or use a keyboard layout that doesn't include it, use the `.to()` function instead.
 It's there for elegance and convenience, if desired.

 ### Chaining units